Acupressure Points for Hair Growth: Benefits And How To Do It

 - The pressure points at the fingernail beds can be pressed to stimulate hair growth and improve scalp health (3).
 The nerve endings under the fingernails are connected to the hair roots.

-- Acupressure done on two points on the middle finger of the left hand may slow down hair fall and hair graying.
+- There are two points on the middle finger of the left hand known as the acupressure points for hair fall that may slow down hair graying and loss.
 Acupressure on the top of the palm (between the middle and ring finger) may reduce excess sebum production and inflammation.

 Acupressure is specific to a few points on the body that control energy flow.
 Listed below are the best pressure points for stimulating hair growth.